roses-and-thorns/BCS_PDF_READER/README.md

 2. **Text Splitter**: The `RecursiveCharacterTextSplitter` is responsible for splitting large text content into manageable chunks, ensuring efficient and accurate text processing.
 It uses various separators to intelligently segment the text.

-3. **Embeddings Model**: The chatbot employs the `HuggingFaceHubEmbeddings` model to compute embeddings for text data.
+3. **Embeddings**: The chatbot employs the `HuggingFaceHubEmbeddings` package to compute embeddings for text data.
 These embeddings capture the semantic information of the text, which is vital for retrieval-based question answering.

 4. **Vector Stores**: To store and efficiently retrieve embeddings, the chatbot utilizes `FAISS`, which is a high-performance similarity search library from Facebook AI.
 It offers fast, approximate similarity search capabilities, enabling quick retrieval of relevant documents.